hasmatt1066/PayPal-Mobile-Development/my-paypal-app/README.md

 # My PayPal Dashboard

 This application grows throughout the course as you complete each lab.
 By the end of the week, you'll have a fully functional PayPal Transaction Dashboard that you've built incrementally.
+This project serves as both your ongoing learning application and your capstone project.

 ## Daily Progress